Signed in as:

 filler@godaddy.com

 Zandi is a Seattle native, and was born into a family that thrived on creativity and self-reliance.
 Her mother showed her love through art; from dollmaking to drawing, they shared the language of creativity.
-When Zandi was 8, her mother died from metastatic breast cancer, and her world collapsed.
+When Zandi was 8, her mother died from metastatic breast cancer, and Zandi's world collapsed.
 She felt abandoned and alone.
 Through her teens and twenties, she faced numerous emotional challenges, and relied on art for her own grieving and healing process.
 Additionally, she encountered issues with life-threatening food allergies, body acceptance, fertility, coming out as a member of the LGBTQIA+ community, and a variety of other human experiences.
 Through the gift of her own therapy, Zandi learned that we all need someone outside of ourselves at times to act as a guide, teacher, and cheerleader.
 As a result of these life experiences, in combination with intuition, empathy and an innate sense of wanting to help her fellow humans, Zandi has dedicated her professional life to guiding others through their own dark times.
 She pursued clinical coursework at Bastyr University and Antioch University Seattle, earning a Bachelor’s Degree in Health Psychology and a dual Master’s Degree in Psychology and Art Therapy.
 Today, Zandi thrives on helping clients uncover their own healing abilities, and helping new therapists achieve their career goals through professional supervision, mentoring, and consulting.

 Zandi specializes in working with folx around experiences related to: